WilliamJardim/MLP/README.md

 # Description
 This project implements a fully modular Multilayer Perceptron (MLP) Neural Network in JavaScript.
 Users can configure the number of layers and units, with support for ReLU and Sigmoid activation functions.

+# Credits and References
+ - Jason Brownlee, How to Code a Neural Network with Backpropagation In Python (from scratch), Machine Learning Mastery, Available from https://machinelearningmastery.com/implement-backpropagation-algorithm-scratch-python/, accessed April 15th, 2024.

 # Acknowledgment
 This project was inspired by several publicly available resources, including concepts from Jason Brownlee's work on backpropagation.
 While his explanations informed the development of certain neural network techniques, the implementation here is fully original and written from scratch in JavaScript.